Amy Westervelt: Podcast network

 Westervelt founded the podcast network Critical Frequency, which is home to 14 podcasts including Drilled, a show reported and hosted by Westervelt that digs into climate change denial.
 Critical Frequency was a launch partner for Slate's subscription and membership podcast platform Supporting Cast in 2019.

 Drilled won a 2019 Online News Association Online Journalism Award for excellence in digital audio storytelling.
 "In the months since its release, Drilled has been downloaded more than a million times; been recommended by The New Yorker, Esquire, and New Scientist; and been quoted on the floor of the U.S. Senate," the award citation reads.

 In April 2020, Westervelt's Drilled News site launched the Climate & COVID-19 Policy Tracker, an ongoing news feature documenting many climate and energy-related regulation rollbacks and suspensions, fossil fuel lease sales, financial relief offered to the fossil fuel industry, and other related moves taken by the Trump administration as well as some state governments amid the COVID-19 pandemic.

-Episodes of Westervelt's podcast Rigged were published starting in September, 2021.
+Episodes of Westervelt's podcast Rigged were published starting in September 2021.
+Westervelt and Drilled collaborated in 2023 with the Centre for Climate Reporting on an investigation into "petrostates" and the 2023 United Nations Climate Change Conference (COP28) in the United Arab Emirates.